 Museum glass: 99% ultra violet filtering, excellent reflection control, most expensive

 Mounting refers to the method by which the artwork is mounted to the material backing the artwork (usually ¼” thick acid-free foam board).

 Dry mounting: used to adhere photographs and posters to foam core.
 A thin heat-sensitive film is laid between the artwork and the board and set in a dry mount press, adhering every square inch of the artwork to the backing.

 Hinging: Used with acid-free foam board to adhere limited edition prints, original signed art, documents or images that are of value, and anything that needs to be preserved.
 Usually consists of acid-free framers tape adhered to the top edge of the piece that is removable if necessary and will not damage the work with adhesives.

-Stretching: A mounting technique used to tightly mount canvas onto wooden stretcher bars.
-The canvas is then stapled securely to the back of the stretcher bars.
+Stretching: A mounting technique used to tightly mount a painted or unpainted canvas onto wooden "stretcher bars."
+The canvas is then stapled securely to the back (or sides) of the stretcher bars.
 Stretching also refers to the technique of mounting tightly stretched fiber art (needlepoint, embroidery, etc.) to an acid-free backing material, such as foam board.

 Stitching: With fabric pieces such as T-shirts or needlework we will often use stitching techniques to tack the item securely and archivaly to the backing so that the item does not .
 Our stitching is always done carefully and in the least obtrusive manner possible by our professional framing staff..